 Experiencing an extended rear facing car seat made me even more passionate about them.
 It also taught me a very valuable lesson on car seats – extended rear facing car seats do not fit in every car.
-There are plenty of unfounded concerns on rear facing car seats (which you can find addressed here), but the fact that some cars just don’t have the space is not unfounded.
-This is very important because if a seat does not fit securely in your car, it doesn’t matter how safe the design is – it is not going to protect your child.
-The BeSafe iZi Plus fits into a lot of cars, you can find out if your car is one of them here.
-If your car isn’t on the list, you can head to your closest Kids Emporium (or Wheel Well if you are in Joburg) and they will help you check the fit and installation there.
+There are plenty of unfounded concerns on rear facing car seats (which you can find addressed here).
+But the fact that some cars just don’t have the space is not unfounded.
+This is very important because if a seat does not fit securely in your car, it doesn’t matter how safe the design is… It’s not going to protect your child.
+The BeSafe iZi Plus fits into many cars, you can find out if your car is one of them here.

 While we are on the topic of installation, let’s chat about installing the BeSafe iZi Plus…

-There is a difference between a car seat that is difficult to install and one that has a series of multiple, but simple, steps.
-These seats are not designed to move between cars, they are designed to fit your car as tightly as if it were part of the car – and they definitely do that.
-I installed our BeSafe iZi Plus securely on the first try, while filming it one handed or asking my husband to do bits of filming when I needed 2 hands.
-It was seriously hot that day, so there was a lot of puffing and sweating, but it is literally more stable than the actual seats in the car!
+There’s a difference between a car seat that is difficult to install and one that has multiple, but simple, steps.
+The iZi Plus isn’t meant to move between cars.
+They are meant to fit your car as tightly as if it were part of the car – and they definitely do that.
+I got our BeSafe iZi Plus securely in on the first try… While filming it one handed or asking my husband to do bits of filming when I needed 2 hands.
+And it is literally more stable than the actual seats in the car!
 (Ok maybe not more stable, but likely AS stable).
-I am planning on rerecording it with proper spoken instructions and less heavy breathing.

 There are 13 very simple steps to install the BeSafe iZi Plus (this is my memory of them FYI, I high-fived myself when I rewatched the video to be sure and was right.
 I would estimate it takes about 2-3 minutes to install securely once you’ve done it once):

-- Move the front passenger seat completely forward to allow space for the BeSafe iZi Plus installation.
+- Move the front passenger seat completely forward.

 - Attach the rear tether straps in 1 of the 3 positions to the back of the front passenger seat (clearly shown in the above instructional video).

-- Put the iZi Plus seat into the car sideways, lower the foot prop into a downwards position, turn the seat to face the rear of the car and lower the foot prop until it is about 5cm off the ground.
+- Put the iZi Plus into the car sideways.
+Lower the foot prop into a downwards position, turn the seat to face the rear of the car and lower the foot prop to about 5cm off the ground.

-- Reach under the front of the iZi Plus seat to push the lever that reclines the seat and choose which of the 3 angles your child will be most comfortable in – there is a 10-degree difference between the highest and lowest angles.
+- Reach under the front of the iZi Plus to pull the lever that reclines the seat.
+Choose which of the 3 angles your child will be most comfortable in – there is a 10-degree difference between the highest and lowest angles.

 - Thread the lap belt of the car seatbelt under the belt positioner, over the belt hook, and under the belt positioner on the other side, and clip it in.
-Pull all slack out of the belt with the shoulder belt of the car seatbelt.
+Remove all slack from the seatbelt.

-- When you can’t move the car’s seatbelt at all, take the belt clip and place it across both belts a little away from the belt hook on the buckle-side.
-Make sure the belts are centred in the clip and push firmly closed until the clip clicks.
+- When you can’t move the car’s seatbelt at all, take the belt clip.
+Place it across both belts a little away from the belt hook on the buckle-side.
+Centre the belts in the clip and push firmly until the clip clicks.

-- Attach the anchor belts to the matching belts on the rear side of the iZi Plus seat, leaving the belts slack.
+- Attach the anchor belts to the matching belts on the rear side of the iZi Plus, leaving the belts slack.

-- Move the front passenger car seat back and adjust the backrest until it touches the back of the iZi Plus seat.
+- Move the front passenger car seat back and adjust the backrest until it touches the back of the iZi Plus.

-- Once the front passenger seat is in position, pull the anchor belts until there is no slack in them at all.
+- Once the front passenger seat is in position, pull the anchor belts until there is no slack remaining.